Trauma and the Physical Body

 Practice Body Awareness

 A state of mindful and embodied presence is a practice that will serve you well for the rest of your life.
 It’s a form of meditation but practiced in each moment of the day whenever we wish.
 You don’t have to sit on a pillow with your legs crossed, watch a candle flame, or chant to practice this.
 It’s more about the way you show up in your moments in a full-feeling state, observing what you sense and what you think.
 And then not attaching to those sensations, feelings or emotions, but just noticing them.
-With awareness you then have a choice to pick thoughts, beliefs and behaviors that serve your biggest goals or deepest desires.
+With awareness you then have a choice to pick thoughts, beliefs and behaviours that serve your biggest goals or deepest desires.

 Learn About Your intuition